-- Benefits or privileges respecting terms or conditions of employment that are reasonable, certain, and known but not covered by this Agreement will continue to be available to Members in so far as is practicable and reasonable within the limits of the University budget and resources and the terms of this Agreement. - No new bylaws, policies, or substantive changes to the academic organization of the university will be of any force or effect where they have a material effect on the terms and conditions of employment without providing the Association with an opportunity to comment and propose changes. - 6.3 When the Association seeks to rely on any existing practice or policy as a term and condition of employment, the onus shall be on the Association to establish that such practice or policy is reasonable, certain, and known. - The Employer acknowledges the importance of maintaining a climate in which the academic functions of Members can be effectively carried out, and will make reasonable efforts to provide an appropriate level of facilities and services.
+- Benefits or privileges respecting terms or conditions of employment that are reasonable, certain, and known but not covered by this Agreement will continue to be available to Members in so far as is practicable and reasonable within the limits of the University budget and resources and the terms of this Agreement. - No new bylaws or substantive changes to the academic organization of the University will be of any force or effect where they have a material effect on the terms and conditions of employment without providing the Association with an opportunity to comment and propose changes. - No new policies will be of any force or effect where they have a material effect on the terms and conditions of employment unless there have been meaningful consultations with the Association. - 6.3 When the Association seeks to rely on any existing practice or policy as a term and condition of employment, the onus shall be on the Association to establish that such practice or policy is reasonable, certain, and known. - The Employer acknowledges the importance of maintaining a climate in which the academic functions of Members can be effectively carried out, and will make reasonable efforts to provide an appropriate level of facilities and services.
 The Employer agrees that existing services, and facilities currently provided to Members will be maintained in so far as is practicable and reasonable within the limits of the University budget and resources and the terms of this Agreement.